diodz/abm-school-choice/README.md

 Attending public schools also has a cost, which is a transportation cost that agents may be able to afford depending on their income.

-With traffic-lights? on, low income students know the signal of achievement of schools provided by the government, represented by the color of the school.
-Assuming they care about achievement, since the signal can only have 3 values, their choice still won’t be as optimal as high-income students.
+With the traffic-lights policy activated, low income students see a signal of achievement of schools, represented visually by the color of the school.
+Assuming they care about achievement, their choice still won’t be as optimal as high-income students since the latter has perfect knowledge of achievement.

 ## HOW TO CITE